vectorgrp/sil-kit/docs/usage/demos.rst

          <ParticipantName>
            The name of the participant within the simulation; must either be ``Node0`` or ``Node1``.
-         [domainId]
+         [registryUri]
-           Domain id of the registry to connect to; defaults to 42 (optional).
+           The vib:// URI of the registry to connect to; defaults to vib://localhost:8500 (optional).

    *  -  Parameter Example
       -  .. parsed-literal::

-            # Creates a FlexRay Process for Node 0 in the default domain 42:
+            # Creates a FlexRay Process for Node 0 with the default registry URI:
             |DemoDir|/IbDemoFlexray Demos/FlexRay/IbConfig_DemoFlexray.json Node0
    *  -  System Example
       -  .. parsed-literal::